m-dorfman/hueautotemp/README.md

 future improvements:

--a linear function does an okay job to mimic daylight, but it could be improved. numerical techniques, specifically a cubic polynomial spline interpolation (https://en.wikipedia.org/wiki/Spline_interpolation) would give a nice smooth curve that would better mimic real life temperature change in light. we can use three known points to get our curve: `a(start time, start temp)`, `b(end time/n, some temp)`, `c(end time, end temp)`. point b is the point that would decide the curviness of our curve.
+-a linear function does an okay job to mimic daylight, but it could be improved. numerical techniques, specifically a cubic spline interpolation (https://en.wikipedia.org/wiki/Spline_interpolation) would give a nice smooth curve that would better mimic real life temperature change in light. we can use three known points to get our curve: `a(start time, start temp)`, `b(end time/n, some temp)`, `c(end time, end temp)`. point b is the point that would decide the curviness of our curve.

 -at current, the function itself is computed on a per use basis. it would computationally more efficient to set a function and simply treat it as a scalar